 - System construction services include all or some of the following elements depending on arrangements to meet each of our customer's requirements: consulting, project planning, system design, and development of network systems.
-These services also include the installation of software as well as configuration and installation of hardware. - · Software we resell third-party software such as Oracle and Windows to our customers, which are installed by us during the system development process. - Hardware we also resell third-party hardware, primarily servers, switches and routers, which we install during the system development process.
+These services also include the installation of software as well as configuration and installation of hardware. - · Software we resell third-party software such as Oracle and Windows to our customers, which are installed by us during the system development process.

+- Hardware we also resell third-party hardware, primarily servers, switches and routers, which we install during the system development process.
 The hardware is generic hardware that is often sold by third party manufacturers and resellers. - Monitoring and operating service we monitor our customer's network activity and internet connectivity to detect and report problems.
-We also provide constant data backup services. - Hardware and software maintenance service we repair or replace malfunctioning hardware parts and examine the malfunctioning software and provide suitable solutions to our customers.
+We also provide constant data backup services. - Hardware and software maintenance service -we repair or replace any malfunctioning parts of hardware.
+We examine the fault of software and provide the suitable solution to customers.